psychotimmy/aoc2020/README.md

 **Day 18** Implementing a calculator with peculiar precedence rules.
 A recursive solution would be easier to write (and probably to read), but as I'm trying to stick within standard Fortran 77 this is an iterative solution.
 Part 1 is reasonably elegant, part 2 less so.
 Both are fast - the Pi4B needs 0.01s for part 1 and 0.011s for part 2.

 **Day 19** Parsing a context free grammar.
-String handling isn't much fun in Fortran 77, but this example isn't too bad due to the regularity of the rule layout, so I can get away with a number of liberties that make the code resonably compact.
+String handling isn't much fun in Fortran 77, but this example isn't too bad due to the regularity of the rule layout, so I got away with a number of liberties that makes the code resonably compact.
 Recursion is a must, so I've strayed into the Fortran 90 standard again.
 Part 1 completes in 0.17s on the Pi4B.
+Part 2 was solved using the new sample input and some diagnostics to figure out the couple of additional special cases that needed handling - i.e. if the end of a message is exceeded with rules left to parse then it's invalid, unless the only rule left is 31 and is part of an 'or' rule (i.e. on the RHS after a '|' ).
+Looks kludgy, but the puzzle statement points out that solving for arbitrary looping rules is 'very difficult' (!).
+With the diagnostic WRITE statements commented out part 2 runs in 0.35s.

 **Day 20** To do.